needle-tools/needle-engine-support/documentation/scripting.md

   class Editor,gltf,Runtime bg;
 ```

 Both custom components as well as built-in Unity components can be mapped to JavaScript components in this way.
-For example, mappings for many built-in components related to physics, rendering or lights are already [included in Needle Engine](./component-reference.md#unity-components).
+For example, mappings for many built-in components related to animation, rendering or physics are already [included in Needle Engine](./component-reference.md#unity-components).

 Our JavaScript runtime API mimicks the component model of the Unity Editor and provides a lot of similar functionality.
 JavaScript components attached to [three.js objects](https://threejs.org/docs/#api/en/core/Object3D) have lifecycle methods similar to Unity, like ``awake``, ``start``, ``onEnable``, ``onDisable``, ``update`` and ``lateUpdate``, that you can implement.

-> Learn more about the Unity event loop [here ⇡](https://docs.unity3d.com/Manual/ExecutionOrder.html) and which parts of that we currently support in the [section about Events](#events-methods) below.
+> Learn more about the Unity event loop [here ⇡](https://docs.unity3d.com/Manual/ExecutionOrder.html) and which parts of that we currently support in the [section about Lifecycle Methods](#lifecycle-methods) below.

 To get an in-depth overview of built-in components, you can inspect the folder ``Packages/Needle Engine Exporter/Core/Runtime/Components`` in the [Project Window ⇡](https://docs.unity3d.com/Manual/ProjectView.html).

 > **Note**: Needle Engine does _not_ compile your C# code to Web Assembly.
-While using Web Assembly may ultimately result in better performance at runtime, it comes at a high cost for iteration speed and flexibility in building web experiences.
+While using Web Assembly may result in better performance at runtime, it comes at a high cost for iteration speed and flexibility in building web experiences.
 Read more about our [vision](./vision.md) and [technical overview](./technical-overview).

 ## Contents 📋
 - [Creating a new component](#creating-a-new-component)📋